r1tsuu/payload-plugin-collections-docs-order/README.md

   plugins: [
     collectionsDocsOrderPlugin({
       collections: [{ slug: 'pages' }], // The feature will be enabled only for collections that are in this array.,
-      defaultSortByDocOrder: true, // Optional, if you want to use `docOrder` field for default sort in the selected collections, default - `false`,
       access: ({ req, data }) => {
         // Optional, configure access for `saveChanges` endpoint, default: Boolean(req.user) return req.user?.collection === 'admins';